qiuhao1470/Goden-Miner-Game/README.md

 # Goden-Miner-Game
 A mini fun game (Golden Miner)
 You can download and play them for fun.
-You also will need jdk18.
+You also will need jdk18, run with GameWin main.